 Membership in the association is available at various levels and subscription costs, suitable for the individual or for institutions interested in the heritage of East Texas and its preservation for future generations.
 All members receive the East Texas Historical Journal, published each fall and spring.

 Since 1971 the Association has established new programs to encourage the study of East Texas history and to honor those who do so.
-To learn more about any of our programs, please visit the link to each of these sections.
+To learn more about any of our programs, please visit our Awards page.